Sonde

 Outcome

-Sonde runs in production at sondelab.com as a three-part product: a public block explorer, a network analytics suite, and an intelligence layer — all of it on a polyglot data architecture, wallet-based auth, and a subscription model that’s live and taking payments in both fiat and crypto.
-What started as a design exercise in information density became a complete, commercially operating product: a real-time window into the XRP Ledger that treats blockchain data with the same clarity and structure as any well-designed financial tool, and that keeps its promise even as the scope expanded from explorer to analytics to on-chain intelligence.
+Sonde runs in production at sondelab.com as a three-part product — a public block explorer, a network analytics suite, and an intelligence layer — on a polyglot data architecture with wallet-based auth and a subscription model that’s live and taking payments in both fiat and crypto.
+What began as a design exercise in information density became a complete, commercially operating product: a real-time window into the XRP Ledger that treats on-chain data with the same clarity and structure as any well-designed financial tool.

 Next Project